Akef Al-Fayez

 Akef Mithqal Al-Fayez (Arabic: عاكف مثقال الفايز, Akif Al Fayiz; 15 September 1922 – 8 April 1998) was a Jordanian politician born in Amman, Jordan.
 He held several ministerial positions and became speaker of the Jordanian Parliament for several sessions and a member of the Jordanian Senate.

 Family and early life

-Akef was born and raised in Jordan to one of the most prominent political families the Al-Fayez, to the tribal leader of the Bani Sakher Clan Mithqal Al-fayez.
+Akef was born and raised in Jordan to one of the most prominent political families the Al-Fayez, to the paramount leader of the Bani Sakher, Mithqal Al-fayez.
 He was the eldest son from his wife Adul Khair, daughter of Amman's 5th mayor Saeed Khair.
 He had 6 full brothers who also held various political seats in Jordan, from oldest to youngest are Zaid, Tayil, Talal, Trad, Mohammad, and Mansour Al-Fayez.
-Akef's own son Faisal Al-Fayez would also have an important role in Jordanian and middle eastern politics.
+Akef's own son Faisal Al-Fayez would later succeed him both as the paramount Sheikh of the Beni Sakher and as a political figure in Jordan and the Arab world as the Prime Minister of Jordan.
+Akef married multiple times, to Raya Al-Khayr, who bore him Faisal and Zein, to Yusra Al-Juqqa, who bore him Sultan, Malak, Ghassan, and Reem, to Nofe Al-Shaalan, with whom he had no children, and to Samiha Al-Majali, who bore him Zaid and Haya.
+Zaid died at the age of 31, leading to the adoption of his only daughter, Samiha Al-Fayez, by Princess Taghrid (Samiha Al-Majalli’s daughter with Hazza' Al-Majali) and Prince Muhammad bin Talal.

 Political career

 Akef enjoyed one of the most highly decorated political careers in Jordan, ranging from a variety of Ministerial offices and other high ranking politically influential offices.
 He held ministerial positions ten times and 2 Parliamentary positions, which are: